SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

    /> alsoPositive is a Vector2D instance with values of (\(alsoPositive.x), \(alsoPositive.y))
    </ alsoPositive is a Vector2D instance with values of (3.0, 4.0)

-..
-QUESTION: is this the first time I will have introduced attributes?
-   If so, do they need more qualification?

 .. _AdvancedOperators_CompoundAssignmentOperators:

 Compound Assignment Operators